hector-crean/pointclouds/README.md

 # Sensat pointcloud
 Clone the repo and run `yarn install`
-After the successfull installation of the packages: `yarn start`
+After the successfull installation of the packages: `yarn dev`

 Map Controls